afbento/DS4_ESP32_MSX/README.md

 ## Remapping buttons:
-To enter on configuration mode, press OPTIONS one time (DS4 LED will turn GREEN)
+To enter on Remapping mode, press OPTIONS one time (DS4 LED will turn GREEN)

 Choose the desirable buttons in the following sequence : UP, DOWN, RIGHT, LEFT, TRIGGER 1, TRIGGER 2 (DS4 LED will blink white when release each button)